Crown Heights: Early and mid-20th century

 Beginning in the early 1900s, many upper-class residences, including characteristic brownstone buildings, were erected along Eastern Parkway.
 Away from the parkway were a mixture of lower middle-class residences.
 This development peaked in the 1920s.
-Before World War II Crown Heights was among New York City's premier neighborhoods, with tree-lined streets, an array of cultural institutions and parks, and numerous fraternal, social and community organizations.
+Before World War II, Crown Heights was among New York City's premier neighborhoods, with tree-lined streets, an array of cultural institutions and parks, and numerous fraternal, social and community organizations.

-From the early 1920s through the 1960s, Crown Heights was an overwhelmingly white neighborhood and predominantly Jewish.
-In 1950, the neighborhood was 89 percent white, with some 50 to 60 percent of the white population, or about 75,000 people, being Jewish, but new arrivals from the West Indies and the American South created a growing Black presence.
-By 1957, there were about 25,000 Blacks in Crown Heights, making up about one-fourth of the population.
+From the early 1920s through the 1960s, Crown Heights was predominantly Ashkenazi Jewish reflecting the demographics of the city, at the time.
+In 1950, some 50 to 60 percent, or about 75,000 people, were Jewish.
+Many of them were Holocaust survivors and recent arrivals from Displaced Persons Camps in the Allied Zones of Occupation of Germany.
+(During this time period, Jews were not considered white as they are by many today; Jews faced discrimination, such as including being barred from hotels and restaurants and being denied employment in certain professions or companies.
+They also faced quotas at universities.)
+New arrivals from the West Indies and the American South created a growing Black presence.
+By 1957, there were about 25,000 Black people in Crown Heights, making up about one-fourth of the population.
 Around the same time, suburbanization began to rapidly affect Crown Heights and Brooklyn.
 Robert Moses expanded the borough's access to eastern Long Island through expressway construction; by way of the G.I.
 Bill, many families moved east.
-Most of these opportunities were limited to whites.
-Levittown in Nassau County, for example, prohibited applications from Black families.
-As the Jewish, Irish and Italian populations of Crown Heights moved out of the neighborhood, black people from the south and immigrants from the Caribbean continued to move there.
-The 1957 departure of the Brooklyn Dodgers and the destruction of Ebbets Field for public housing for its Black population symbolically served as the end of the old white ethnic Crown Heights and in the 1960s the neighborhood experienced mass white flight.
-The demographic change was astounding; in 1960 the neighborhood was 70% white, by 1970 it was 70% Black.
-The one exception to this pattern were Lubavitch Hasidic Jews.
+As the Jewish, Irish and Italian populations of Crown Heights moved out of the neighborhood as the housing stock deteriorated and crime rapidly escalated, black people from the south and immigrants from the Caribbean continued to move there.
+The 1957 departure of the Brooklyn Dodgers and the destruction of Ebbets Field for public housing for its Black population symbolically served as the end of the old Crown Heights and in the 1960s the neighborhood experienced mass white flight.
+The demographic change was astounding; by 1970 the neighborhood was 70% Black.
+The one exception to this pattern were the Lubavitch Hasidic Jewish Community, who remain there today.

 There were thirty-four large synagogues in the neighborhood, including the Bobov, Chovevei Torah, and 770 Eastern Parkway, home of the worldwide Lubavitch movement.
 There were also three prominent Yeshiva elementary schools in the neighborhood, Crown Heights Yeshiva on Crown Street, the Yeshiva of Eastern Parkway, and the Reines Talmud Torah.